50 Best cds of 2020 until now

 – Release day: April 24, 2020

-“Good Souls Better Angels” contributes to Lucinda Williams’ large, strong, as well as husky rock brochure.
-At 67 years of ages, the Grammy prize-winning vocalist greatly networks punk affects on her brand-new cd.
+“Good Souls Better Angels” contributes to Lucinda Williams’ large, strong, and also husky rock directory.
+At 67 years of ages, the Grammy acclaimed vocalist greatly networks punk affects on her brand-new cd.

 #32 ‘Suddenly’ by Caribou